 1.)
 If you are curious about the rise of the internet, how it happened, the major players, the timing, failures, future, etc.

 2.)
-If you agree with the statement: watch the fuck out for China.
+If you agree with the statement: watch out for China.

 3.)
 You like Forrest Gump and success stories.

 For this post, I’m going to focus mainly on #3.
 We are living in an era of uncertainty in regards to politics, globalization, and how to save our declining environment.
 I believe it’s important and encouraging to follow the story of someone who had a strong, singular vision and achieved it, despite years of doubt and setbacks.
 In an era of impatience, it’s important to learn lessons from someone who waited decades for their chance to succeed.
-This someone is Jack Ma, and if you don’t know who he is, you probably should.
+This someone is Jack Ma.
 He started Alibaba, an e-commerce company that provides consumer-to-consumer, business-to-consumer, and business-to-business sales service via web portals.
 It is the most dominant retailer in the world (surpassing Walmart in 2016), generating more revenues than Amazon.com and Ebay combined.
 When the company went public in 2013, it was the largest IPO in history, being valued at $25 billion dollars.

 So how did a poor, country boy in China who looks like E.T. rise to become a billionaire who recently met with Donald Trump (promising to create 1,000 jobs in the U.S.):